 Home > Your Guide to Norway Visas: What You Need to Know Before Your Trip

-Norway, a northern country in Europe, is a dream destination for travelers around the globe.
-Whether you’re planning to visit the arctic wonders of Svalbard, take in the beauty of the fjords, or embark on a new adventure of another kind, we’re here to help you understand everything you need to know to ensure your trip is smooth sailing.
+Norway, one of the most beauticul countries in Northern Europe, is a dream destination for travelers all over the world.
+Whether you’re planning to visit the arctic dream that is Svalbard, take way too many photos of the fjords, or go on a different adventure of another kind, we’re here to help you understand everything you need to know to ensure your trip is smooth sailing from start to finish.

-One of the first things to consider when planning a trip to Norway is whether or not you’ll need to apply for a Norway visa.
+One of the first things to think about when planning a trip to Norway is whether or not you’ll need to apply for a Norway visa.

-It depends on a few factors including your nationality, the reason for your trip, and how long you intend to stay in Norway.
+It depends on a few things, including your nationality, why you're traveling, and how long you're planning to stay in Norway.

 For short trips to Norway (under 90 days), there are two groups of applicants.
 Those who are from visa-exempt countries, and those who aren’t.

 Citizens from countries that are not visa-exempt need visas to go to Norway, no matter the duration or purpose of their trip.
-This includes citizens from India, China, Russia, and others.
+This includes citizens from India, China, South Africa, and others.

 No, US citizens don’t need a visa for short stays in Norway, as long as the trip is primarily for tourism or business and does not exceed 90 days.
-If the trip is for work, or study, or will be longer than 90 days, a visa will be required.
+If the trip is for work or will be longer than 90 days, a visa will be required.

-If you are applying for a Norway Schengen visa, the process is fairly straightforward.
+If you are applying for a Norwaegian Schengen visa, the process is fairly straightforward.

 Not usually.
-With that being said, if you are not from a visa-exempt country, meaning you require a visa for short stays, the Norwegian government does offer an online visa application system for several visa types.
+With that being said, if you are not from a visa-exempt country, meaning you need a visa for short stays, the Norwegian government offers an online visa application system for several visa types.

 This makes it quick, easy, and secure to submit your documents and track your application from home.
 You can find out if you’re eligible through UDI here.
 You’ll still need to get an in-person appointment for final submission and biometrics.